The Ins And Outs Of Washing Fuzzy Blankets And Throws

-That obviously wasn’t a great sign, so I decided to brush up on my knowledge of exactly how to clean throw blankets.
-And that’s what I’ll be sharing with you today!
-I’ll tell you how often we should all be cleaning our throws, and I’ll share exactly how to do it safely.
+By the end of this post, you’ll not only know how often to wash throw blankets, but how to do it safely too.
 With proper care and cleaning, you can ensure that your favorite throw blankets stay clean, soft, and cozy for as long as possible! :-)

-How Often Should I Wash My Throw Blankets?
+How Often Should You Wash Throw Blankets?

 On average, you should aim to wash your throw blankets about once a month.
 But if your throw blankets frequently come into contact with food or pets, you might want to do it more frequently.
 (Once every two weeks should do it!)

-How To Wash A Throw Blanket
+How To Wash Throw Blankets

 - Wash your blanket alone.

-- Use a small amount of normal liquid detergent in the wash cycle.
+- Use a small amount of your normal detergent in the wash cycle.
 (If you use too much detergent, it’s unlikely that your washer will be able to rinse it all out of the blanket.
 You can always run an extra rinse cycle to be safe, if your washer has that option.)

 This method is gentle enough for most types of throw blankets.
 (And yes, that includes minky blankets too!)

-How To Dry A Throw Blanket
+How To Dry Throw Blankets

 Do you have a favorite throw blanket at home?